Audi Q7 vs BMW X5

 The Audi Q7 and X5 are competitively priced, and both start from just under $60,000.
 However, the Q7 has better standard features on lower trims.

 The price gap isn’t significant, but if you’re looking to spend the least, the Audi Q7 is cheaper.
-That’s because they offer it with a 2.0-liter engine, whereas the BMW X5 base model features a 3.0-liter straight-six.
+That’s because they offer it with a 2.0-liter four-cylinder engine, whereas the BMW X5 base model features a 3.0-liter straight-six.

-To get a third row of seats in the X5 you’ll also need to option it, whereas it’s standard on the Q7.
-These options further increase the price gap, meaning the BMW X5 often ends up costing more than the Audi Q7.
+To get a third row of seats in the X5 you’ll also need to option it, whereas it is standard on the Q7.
+These options further increase the price gap, meaning the BMW X5 typically ends up costing more than the Audi Q7 for the same perks.

-The new Q7 interior feels more modern and less cluttered than the interior of the X5 (which is also excellent).
+The Q7 interior feels more modern and less cluttered than the interior of the X5 (which is also excellent).

 Passenger Space and Comfort

 The Audi Q7 is a 7-seater, whereas the X5 is a 5-seater unless optioned with a third-row of seats.
 The Q7’s rear seats can also recline and slide back and forth, unlike the X5’s.

 One of the Audi Q7’s biggest advantages over its competitors is the fact that it comes with a third row as standard.
 This means it can seat up to 7 passengers.

 By comparison, the BMW X5 is a natural 5 seater.
 There is the option to add a third row, but the configuration is a little more clunky and doesn’t feel as well thought out as the Q7.

 Be warned though, the third row in either car is really only suitable for kids.